nvidia-riva/tutorials/New-language-adaptation/German/deployment/README.md

 riva-deploy -f /servicemaker-dev/citrinet-1024-de-DE-asr-offline.rmir /data/models
 ```

-The `riva-build` command takes in an acoustic model in `.riva` format, the inverse text normalization models in `.far` format, and a n-gram binary language model file.
+The `riva-build` command takes in an acoustic model in `.riva` format, the inverse text normalization models in `.far` format, and an n-gram binary language model file.

-Note: See Riva documentation for build commands for streaming ASR services.
+Note: Refer to the [Riva ASR Pipeline Configuration documentation](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/asr/asr-pipeline-configuration.html#asr-pipeline-configuration) for build commands for streaming ASR services.

-#### Build and deploy and punctuation and capitalization model
+#### Build and Deploy and Punctuation and Capitalization Model

-When doing ASR, the Riva server will look for a punctuator model that matches the language in the ASR request config.
+When doing ASR, the Riva server looks for a punctuator model that matches the language in the ASR request config.
 The punctuator model can be built and deployed with:

 ```bash